YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/Reference/GeneralAttributes/Index.rst

           “group\_name” is not a valid group for the current record.
 It checks the usergroup field in the local table if any.

-        Logical connectors & and \| can be used between expression.
-However no parentheses are allowed.
+        Logical connectors &, \|, and, or can be used between expression.

 .. _General.cutIfNull: